pportocarrero/GAS-1/README.md

 In order to use this tool, please consider the following limitations:
 - Me (This is just a fun weekend vibe-coding project, I'm not an intelligence expert or analyst, I just like data).
 - For vessel data, you need to create an account in AISStream (free account) and get an api key.
+See https://aisstream.io/apikeys
 - For aircraft data, you need to create a free account on OpenSky Network and get the client_id and clientSecret.
+See https://opensky-network.org/
 - The keys are necessary to start this tool.
 - Real-time aircraft data is limited to just 1k per day (due to api rate usage).